 "When we arrived, one of the other lovely volunteers met us at the airport to take us to the BSPCA in town.
-Both of the main roads were closed due to lorries being overturned so we had to take a very bumpy dirt back road which I found very exciting and a great way to be introduced to the rural reality of Blantyre!
+Both of the main roads were closed due to lorries being overturned, so we had to take a very bumpy dirt back road, which I found very exciting and a great way to be introduced to the rural reality of Blantyre!"

-On the outreach days, we set up basic “operating theatres” in rural classrooms with no power or running water.
-Our day started at 6am and often didn’t finish until near 6pm.
+"On the outreach days, we set up basic operating theatres in rural classrooms with no power or running water.
+Our day started at 6:00am and often didn’t finish until near 6:00pm.
 These were the most exhausting but the most rewarding days, testing our skills in some of the most challenging situations I’ve ever faced in my veterinary career.
-As a team of five (two vets, two RVNs and one local VN), we managed to neuter 40-50 dogs (and the occasional cat brought to us in a sack!).
+As a team of five (two vets, two RVNs, and one local VN), we managed to neuter 40-50 dogs (and the occasional cat brought to us in a sack!).
 This was a massive team effort, and we deserved the title of the Neutering Ninjas!
-We continued the sterilisations and other more involved treatments at the clinic in Blantyre’s city centre during the week.
+During the week, we continued the sterilisations and other more involved treatments at the clinic in Blantyre’s city centre."

-Outside of the work, Malawi also offers some great sightseeing opportunities.
+"Outside the work, Malawi also offers some great sightseeing opportunities.
 Majete Wildlife Reserve is the best place to do a game safari and early boat ride along the river to see hippos and crocodiles in their natural habitat.
-Mount Mulanje is also worth a visit even if it is just to the waterfall for a refreshing dip in its cool waters!
-Malawi is also known for their tea and coffee so visiting a beautiful tea plantation is a must.
+Mount Mulanje is also worth a visit, even if it is just to the waterfall for a refreshing dip in its cool waters.
+Malawi is also known for its tea and coffee, so visiting a beautiful tea plantation is a must.
 Last and most importantly, Lake Malawi!
 I had the most relaxing time at Cape Maclear, with plenty of water activities followed by restful afternoons in a hammock with a good book!"

-Fun aside, it can seem like a daunting task, but working alongside Mission Rabies and the rest of the hardworking team at the BSPCA and WVS volunteers, you can make a real difference to the lives of dogs and the people of Malawi, who otherwise would not have access to the safe and effective treatments we offer.
-I can’t wait to get back and do it all over again!
+"Fun aside, it can seem like a daunting task, but working alongside charities like WVS and BSPCA, you can make a real difference to animals in Malawi, who otherwise would not have access to the safe and effective treatments we offer.
+I can’t wait to get back and do it all over again!"